2001–02 Orlando Magic season

-The 2001–02 NBA season was the 13th season for the Orlando Magic in the National Basketball Association.
+The 2001–02 Orlando Magic season was the 13th season for the Orlando Magic in the National Basketball Association.
 During the off-season, the Magic signed free agent All-Star center Patrick Ewing to their roster, and re-signed former Magic forward Horace Grant to further strengthen the team's depth.
-Early into the season, the team traded Bo Outlaw to the Phoenix Suns in exchange for Jud Buechler.
-The Magic played around .500 with a 25–24 record at the All-Star break.
+Early into the regular season in November, the team traded Bo Outlaw to the Phoenix Suns in exchange for Jud Buechler in a three-team trade.

+The Magic played around .500 basketball with a 25–24 record at the All-Star break.
 However, Grant Hill's comeback was ended after only just 14 games, averaging 16.8 points, 8.9 rebounds and 4.6 assists per game, as he had to get more surgery on his bad ankle.
-Despite Hill's injury, the Magic posted a six-game winning streak in March, and made it to the playoffs with a record of 44–38, third in the Atlantic Division.
+Despite Hill's injury, the Magic posted a six-game winning streak in March, and finished in third place in the Atlantic Division with a 44–38 record, which earned them the fifth seed in the Eastern Conference.

-Tracy McGrady continued to emerge as a superstar as he finished fourth in the NBA in scoring with 25.6 points per game, along with 7.9 rebounds, 5.3 assists and 1.6 steals per game, and was named to the All-NBA First Team, and was selected for the 2002 NBA All-Star Game.
-McGrady finished in fourth place in Most Valuable Player voting with 7 first-place votes.
+Tracy McGrady continued to emerge as a superstar, as he finished fourth in the NBA in scoring averaging 25.6 points, 7.9 rebounds, 5.3 assists and 1.6 steals per game, and was named to the All-NBA First Team.
 In addition, second-year star Mike Miller continued to improve averaging 15.2 points per game, while Darrell Armstrong contributed 12.4 points, 5.5 assists and 1.9 steals per game, and Troy Hudson and Pat Garrity both provided scoring off the bench, averaging 11.7 and 11.1 points per game respectively.

+During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, McGrady was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Meanwhile, Miller participated in the NBA Three-Point Shootout, and was also selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.
+McGrady also finished in fourth place in Most Valuable Player voting with 7 first-place votes.

-However, in the Eastern Conference First Round of the playoffs, the Magic lost in four games to the Charlotte Hornets.
+In the Eastern Conference First Round of the 2002 NBA playoffs, the Magic faced off against the Charlotte Hornets; despite both teams having the same regular-season record, the Hornets were the fourth seed in the Eastern Conference, and had home-court advantage in the series.
+The Magic would lose to the Hornets in four games.

 Following the season, Ewing retired after seventeen seasons in the NBA, and would take a job as the assistant coach for the Washington Wizards, while Hudson signed as a free agent with the Minnesota Timberwolves, Monty Williams signed with the Philadelphia 76ers, and Buechler and Dee Brown both retired.